 Sexual health

-Free condoms are available in our waiting room to protect you from sexually transmitted infections (STIs) Read more below on common symptoms of STIs and how to get tested.
+Read more about common symptoms of STIs and how to get tested.
+Free condoms are available in our waiting room to protect you from sexually transmitted infections (STIs).

 Free condoms

 We have seen a significant increase in gonorrhoea cases in Bristol.
 Using a condom is one of the best ways to avoid catching and spreading STIs, including gonorrhoea.
-Free condoms are available in the waiting room at the Students' Health Service or through the the C-Card scheme for anyone aged 13 to 24 years.
+Free condoms are available in the waiting room at the Students' Health Service.
+You can also order free condoms online through the Yuno Sexual Health website.
+These will be discreetly posted direct to your door for free.

 Screening for STIs if you don't have symptoms

-• Self test kits for girls and women are freely available in the practice in the waiting room (pink and white striped bags).
+Self test kits for girls and women are available for free in the practice in the waiting room (pink and white striped bags).
 You will need to return your test kit to one of the sample boxes in the practice.
 You do not need an appointment for this test.

 Worried you might have a sexually transmitted infection?